Sugar Land Divorce Modifications Lawyer

 What Can be Modified?

 In accordance with the Texas Family Code, modifications are allowed for child custody, child support and spousal support.
+Each of these has its own set of requirements that may need to be met before a modification can proceed.
 However, if you are looking to address other issues such as community property division, there may still be options available to you, and our legal team at Skillern Firm can help.

 Modification Of Spouse Support

 One of the most important modifications is changes to spousal support or spousal maintenance, which can be defined as the amount of money one ex-spouse must pay the other.
 Spousal maintenance has a big impact on the financial well-being of both parties.
 Changes in circumstances can directly affect an individual’s ability to pay spousal support and therefore, modifications are permitted.